noahgibbs/codefolio_octopress/source/about.markdown

 I started coding at eight years old, and I'm a lot older than that now.
 I've never had a real non-programming job.

+{% img /images/Codefolio_text_400.png 400 187 "Codefol.io" "The Codefol.io logo as a paper cutout." %}